systeminit/si/app/docs/src/changelog/index.md

 All notable changes to System Initiative will be documented in this file.

+## October 13th to 19th 2025

+### ✨ Added

+- Added ability to **control management functions via overlays**.
+- Added support for **moving a list of components to a view** via the Public API.
+- Added support for **`useWorkingCopy`** in `create_component` requests via the Public API.

+### 🔄 Changed

+- Updated **Hetzner Cloud server and SSH key assets** for better interoperability.
+- Updated **MCP server** to use the new Search API for template generation and component upgrade tools.
+- When adding **actions or management functions** to schemas (via the Public API) not owned by you, they are now **attached as overlay functions**.
+- Persisted **Deployment MVs in SQLite** for better stability.
+- Changed the **Web App** to use DeploymentMVs for schema updates when module indexes change.
+- Enhanced **error messages** to make diagnosing PG connection closures easier.

+### 🐞 Fixed

+- Fixed an issue where the **rebaser retried fetching missing snapshots**.
+- Fixed a confusing UX quirk where the **Workspace Token** was used for two different purposes.
+- Fixed an issue where the **Public API** didn’t trigger an MV build when unlocking a schema.
+- Fixed an issue where **pinning a component** didn’t work correctly.
+- Fixed an issue where the **MCP tool mistakenly generated a template** when listing components.
+- Fixed a vulnerability where **Workspace Integrations** could be accessed by another user without permission.

 ## October 6th to 12th 2025

 ### ✨ Added